ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 	</DIAGNOSTICS>
 	...

-This will produce a Home tab with the ESMValTool output and the namelist's name, and an AUTO_DIAG_001 tab, showing the results from the sea surface temperature analsysis together with the config declarations.
+This will produce a HOME tab with the ESMValTool output and the namelist's name, and an AUTO_DIAG_001 tab, showing the results from the sea surface temperature analsysis together with the config declarations.

 .. figure:: reporting_envi_home.png
    :width: 250 px